PageRAG Data Ingestion with Docling & ChromaDB

 Page-wise PDF Extraction with Docling

-Docling (IBM's open-source document converter) converts a PDF to Markdown and can insert a placeholder at every page break.
-Splitting on that placeholder yields a list of pages, preserving tables and headings as Markdown.
+Docling (IBM's open-source document converter) converts a PDF to Markdown.
+It can insert a placeholder at every page break.
+Splitting on that placeholder yields a list of pages, and it preserves tables and headings as Markdown.

 PYTHON